-Figure 171 Distance travelled to work, 2011 (Census table LC7102SC)2122.
+Figure 171 Distance travelled to work, 2011 (Census table LC7102SC).
 Crown copyright 2014.
-For further information on variables, see www.scotlandscensus.gov.uk/variables
+For further information on variables, see www.scotlandscensus.gov.uk/variables In order to protect against disclosure of personal information, some records have been swapped between

-In order to protect against disclosure of personal information, some records have been swapped between different geographic areas.
+In order to protect against disclosure of personal information, some records have been swapped betweer different geographic areas.
 Some cell values will be affected, particularly small values at the most detailed geographies.